 The program's goal is to prepare competent entry-level medical assistants in the cognitive (knowledge), psychomotor (skills) and affective (behavior) learning domains, incorporating values, ethics and professionalism.
 The program promotes an interdisciplinary approach to the study of medical office administration, clinical procedures and the ethics and values associated with such a career.
-The program's foundation provides a basis for analytical skills leading to national certification, lifelong learning and a successful career.
+The program's foundation provides a basis for analytical skills leading to national certification, life-long learning and a successful career.
+Students can choose from the Medical Assistant Certificate or Medical Assistant Associate Degree.

-- Be eligible to sit for the national certification exam for medical assistants (CMA-AAMA) - Demonstrate proficiency in administrative medical office procedures, such as processing insurance claims, scheduling appointments and completing referrals - Demonstrate proficiency in clinical procedures such as patient intake, taking vital signs, giving injections, administering EKGs, drawing blood and assisting with patient exams, clinical procedures and office surgeries - · Demonstrate proficiency in electronic medical records management
+- Be eligible to sit for the national certification exam for medical assistants (CMA-AAMA) - Demonstrate proficiency in administrative medical office procedures, such as processing insurance claims, scheduling appointments and completing referrals - Demonstrate proficiency in clinical procedures, such as patient intake, taking vital signs, giving injections, administering EKGs, drawing blood and assisting with patient exams, clinical procedures and office surgeries - · Demonstrate proficiency in electronic medical records management